 Belle and Sebastian's debut album Tigermilk was released on Electric Honey Records, the label run by the students on Stow College’s music business course – one of whom was drummer Richard Colburn.
 Electric Honey was described by Uncut magazine as being "the most successful student-run label in the world", having helped build the careers of bands like Biffy Clyro and Snow Patrol.
-Stow College is now part of the Glasgow School of Art (GSA) campus.
+Stow College has closed with the building now part of the Glasgow School of Art (GSA) campus.

 2. Charing Cross Pedestrian Bridge

 Linking the city centre and the west end, the footbridge at Charing Cross features in the band’s Dog on Wheels video (view the video on YouTube), which ends with lead singer Stuart Murdoch launching a toy parachute man into the air.

 The band recorded their first four albums in this west end recording studio.
 It took them just 5 days in March 1996 to record their first album.
 Famous bands/artists to record here include David Byrne, Travis, Snow Patrol and Black Eyed Peas.
 Part of the studio complex has now been converted into flats.

 Belle and Sebastian played the opening gig here for the Glasgow 2014 Commonwealth Games Opening Ceremony.
 The band have a love affair with Kelvingrove Park.
 The video for Like Dylan in the Movies is set in there, as well as scenes from Stuart Murdoch’s film, God Help the Girl.

 Stuart Murdoch and Stevie Jackson met here at the weekly open mic night.
 Stevie agreed to join the band as their guitarist (reluctantly) following the split of his band, The Moondials.